DensityCo/charts/CONTRIBUTING.md

 => npm run storyboard
 ```

+## Previewing
+This project uses react storybook to show examples.
+When any branch is pushed to the repo, circleci
+will build a copy of the storybook and publish it to `https://densityco.github.io/charts/branchname`.
+Feel
+free to use this auto-built storybook to help with code reviews.

 ## Publishing

 Even though all of our charts live in one repository, they all have separate packages on our private